 The trick is how to offer low enough to make it attempting to customers, but you can still operate your company.
-You can create a checklist of location, crew size and equipment required when making the offer.
+You can create a checklist of location, crew size, and equipment required when making the offer.
 Also, check your finances, analyze profits, determine the profit loss areas to ensure you’re making money, not losing more.

 Educate your clients

-First,it’s better for the soil.
+First, it’s better for the soil.
 When a tree is removed, the stump will decay and benefit the surrounding environment.
 It’ll become a home to various species or later will contribute nutrition to the soil where other trees will grow from.

-Second, demand for tree care services drop, which can help you do the job faster with better care.
+Second, demand for tree care services drops, which can help you do the job faster with better care.
 Clients also don’t have to wait forever just to get their tree care concerns done.
 Therefore, if the job can be done during those cold days, it can be a win-win situation for clients and your company.

 Your job is to persuade your clients.
 Checking in your clients via a CRM system is one way to see what kind of work has been done in the past and when.
 Hence, you can follow up with clients and communicate with them about moving up the schedule for the tree care concerns.